 5.4 Clear terms of reference for the work of the rapporteur, including expected results and deliverables as specified in §§ 12.1 to 12.5 below, should be added to the corresponding Question, by the study group, as required.

 5.5 One rapporteur and one or more vice-rapporteurs are appointed, as appropriate, by a study group for each Question.
 Exceptionally, co-rapporteurs may also be appointed in order where, for example, to do so would balance the workload and facilitate optimum results.
 One of the vice-rapporteurs shall take over the chairmanship when the rapporteur is not available.
 This also includes the case of rapporteurs who are no longer representing the Member State or ITU-D Sector Member which nominated them as participant in accordance with § 8.1 below.
-Vice-rapporteurs may be representatives from Member States, ITU-D Sector Members, Associates or Academia3.
+Vice-rapporteurs may be representatives from Member States, ITU-D Sector Members, Associates or Academia3 based on their expertise and experience in relation to the study question.
+Their duties and responsibilities should be clearly defined.
 When a vice-rapporteur is called upon to replace a rapporteur for the rest of the study period, a new vice-rapporteur may be appointed.

 5.6 For all contributions that meet the deadline for translation as specified in § 13.2.2, Rapporteurs, with assistance from all vice-rapporteurs, shall prepare, publish, and place on the meeting agenda a contribution that compiles all lessons learned and suggested best practices submitted to the meeting.
 To prepare this contribution, Rapporteurs shall use information included in box 2 of the contribution template, as provided in Annex 2 referenced in § 17.4.